JesusValeraDev/JesusValeraDev.github.io/content/readings/_index.md

 - The Day of the Triffids - John Wyndham
 - The Book Thief - Markus Zusak
 - The Last Checkmate - Gabriella Saab
+- The Tattooist of Auschwitz - Heather Morris
 - Brave New World - Aldous Huxley
 - Life is a Dream - Pedro Calderón de la Barca
 - Wardog y el mundo - Ismael Trancón Martín